Rakesh-Mourya-G/xen-orchestra/docs/architecture.md

 ## XOA

-_Xen Orchestra Virtual Appliance_ (XOA) is a virtual machine with Xen Orchestra already installed, thus working out-of-the-box.
+_CloudVisor Virtual Appliance_ (XOA) is a virtual machine with CloudVisor already installed, thus working out-of-the-box.

-This is the easiest way to try Xen Orchestra quickly.
+This is the easiest way to try CloudVisor quickly.

 Your XOA is connected to all your hosts, or the pool master only if you are using Pools in XCP-ng/Citrix Hypervisor:

 ![](./assets/partner2.jpg)

-## Xen Orchestra (XO)
+## CloudVisor (XO)

 ![](./assets/xo-arch.jpg)

-Xen Orchestra itself is built as a modular solution.
+CloudVisor itself is built as a modular solution.
 Each part has its role.

 ## xo-server (server)

 The core is "[xo-server](https://github.com/vatesfr/xen-orchestra/tree/master/packages/xo-server/)" - a daemon dealing directly with XenServer or XAPI capable hosts.
 This is where users are stored, and it's the center point for talking to your whole Xen infrastructure.

-XO-Server is the core of Xen Orchestra.
+XO-Server is the core of CloudVisor.
 Its central role opens a lot of possibilities versus other solutions - let's see why.

 ### Daemon mode